 For any new purchases, the Citi Double Cash will give you up to 2 percent cash back on all purchases — 1 percent when you make the purchase and 1 percent when you pay it off.

 - No category restrictions

 Who should apply: Young adults with good credit but some debt should consider this card.
 Anyone who’d like to earn flat-rate cash back (rather than keep tracking of rotating or bonus categories) should also apply.
-Busy students may also like this card for its simplicity.
+Busy students may also like this card’s simplicity.

 Comparing the best credit cards for young adults

-Even among our recommended best cards for young adults, the possibilities seem endless.
+Even among the best cards for young adults, the possibilities may seem endless.
 Check out the comparison table below to see how the cards compete side by side:

 How to choose a credit card for young adults

 When you’re trying to decide whether a credit card is right for you, ask yourself these questions: